aathornburg/lift-tracker/README.md

 Getting Started:
 - Node.js needs to be installed
 - nodemon needs to be installed globally by "npm install -g nodemon"
+- Start the app using "npm run dev-start"
+- You have to run "gulp buildAssets" first before starting the app.
+Assets need to be in the folder where the server is run but don't need to be built every time.

 Next Steps:
 - ~~Add scss styles into gulp configuration~~